 flowers will inevitably inspire you and give volume to your decorations.
 In Camargue, we have selected some magnificent white pampas as well as a range of beautiful, soft and modern colours

 Dried flowers are very resistant to their environment.
-However, do not place them near a heat source or in the sun.
-The heat will dry out the flower, make it brittle, and cause it to lose its colour.
+However, do not place them on the direct sun rays.
+It will cause the lose of its colour.
 However, if you want to give your bouquet or arrangement a more retro feel, you can put it in the sun.
 The colours will then gradually fade and you will obtain a pastel effect which is sometimes sought after.
 A bouquet of dried flowers requires very little maintenance.
 However, after a few months, dust may settle on the flowers.
 Nothing to worry about.
-You can use a cold air hairdryer (keeping a distance of about 80cm) or simply blow gently on the flower.
+You can use a cold air hairdryer (keeping a distance of about 50cm) or simply blow gently on the flower.
 This is often enough.
-The average lifespan of a dried flower bouquet is two years, but if you store it in a suitable space, it may last much longer, which makes it very environmentally friendly.
+The average lifespan of a dried flower bouquet is 3 years, but if you store it in a suitable space, it may last much longer, which makes it very environmentally friendly.